Eating Well ala Italiana

 No need to clean your plate

-Valerie Willsea, a Weight Watchers leader in San Francisco, says the main problem with Italian food isn't the food itself, but the size of the portions Americans have grown accustomed to eating.
+Valerie Willsea, a WW (formerly Weight Watchers) leader in San Francisco, says the main problem with Italian food isn't the food itself, but the size of the portions Americans have grown accustomed to eating.
 "The killer with Italian food is the portions," says Willsea, an Italian-American herself.
 "Most people have no idea what a cup of pasta looks like unless they measure it out at home and look at it," which is exactly what she recommends you do.

 Pasta itself is low in fat, but not in calories -- about 150 per cup, and that doesn't include any sauce, meat or cheese.
 Most Americans, the weight-loss expert says, need to learn how to recognize when they're full and to stop eating at that point.
 "Don't be afraid not to clean your plate," she says.
 "With my Catholic school background, I grew up learning it was a sin to waste good food.
 I never even asked myself if I was full.
 Today I always ask my children, 'Are you full?' before I offer seconds."